Weyerbacher Brewing Company: Savant Beverages

 Following their second bankruptcy, Weyerbacher was purchased by Savant Beverages LLC, owned by Edwin Lozano, a former executive at Miller Brewing Company and a resident of Palmer Township.
 Lozano purchased the company in part because of their brand recognition as one of the pioneering craft beer producers in Pennsylvania, and the first in the Lehigh Valley region of the state.

 The new ownership group entered a partnership with the Colony Meadery to share their large brewery and produce their mead.
 Lozano is a friend of one of Colony Meadery's co-founders, Greg Heller-LaBelle, who used to run a craft beer blog in the Lehigh Valley before transitioning to mead in 2012.
 The new ownership group broke with the company's tradition at the brewery and began serving food in-house, which is catered by the nearby Marquee Kitchen.

 After opening their tap room with limited hours in December 2022, Weyerbacher held its grand reopening in late January 2023.

 The company hosts a 5K run, the Weyerbacher Hill Challenge, where participants are awarded two free beers for signing up.

-The comapany has also increased their participation with other brewers in local Lehigh Valley brewing events.
+The company has also increased their participation with other brewers in local Lehigh Valley brewing events.